acrookston/us-sv-keyboard/README.md

 # Introduction

-This is a custom keyboard input source for people who primarily wish to use a US-english keyboard layout but need quick an easy access to Swedish (sv-se) special characters åäö and ÅÄÖ.
+This is a custom Mac OS X keyboard input source for people who primarily wish to use a US-english keyboard layout but need quick an easy access to Swedish (sv-se) special characters åäö and ÅÄÖ.

 I find it extremely useful when programming.
 US keyboard is just much better for programming but I need quick access to special characters for communications.